ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 One notable difference between natural vegetation and crops is the presence of a reproductive carbon pool (and nitrogen pool).
-Accounting for the reproductive pool helps determine whether crops are performing reasonably, through yield calculations, seasonal GPP and NEE changes, etc. The reproductive pool is maintained similarly to the leaf, stem, and fine root pools, but allocation of carbon and nitrogen does not begin until the grain fill stage of crop development.
-Eq. shows the carbon and nitrogen allocation coefficients to the reproductive pool.
-In the CLM4.0, allocation of carbon to the reproductive pool was calculated but merged with the stem pool.
-In the model, as allocation declines during the grain fill stage of growth, increasing amounts of carbon and nitrogen are available for grain development.
+Accounting for the reproductive pool helps determine whether crops are performing reasonably through yield calculations.
+The reproductive pool is maintained similarly to the leaf, stem, and fine root pools, but allocation of carbon and nitrogen does not begin until the grain fill stage of crop development.
+Eq. :eq:`(5)` shows the carbon and nitrogen allocation coefficients to the reproductive pool.
+In CLM, as allocation declines during the grain fill stage of growth, increasing amounts of carbon and nitrogen are available for grain development.